lgunn4/shopify-image-repository/README.md

 ### How to Get Token
 OAuth.Tools is a great tool to create Access Tokens: [link here!](https://oauth.tools/)

+But you can also create the authorization token through Postman.

 Just pass the token as header param "Authorization" and prefix "Bearer "